bmm00000/my-website/README.md

 # Summary

-Minimalist portfolio website built with plain HTML, CSS, and vanilla JavaScript.
+Minimalist portfolio website built with plain HTML and CSS.

 It includes contact links, a bio, and cards linking to the portfolio projects (live website, demo, and source code).